 c) Some consideration should be given to initially distributing a very small number of coins as a buffer with other economies i.e., maybe 1% or less of coins available to sell in exchange for other currencies.
 History shows this percentage should be small.

-d) If all tribal members are given a quantity of unspendable coins that generate 'proof of stake' interest, it will prevent reckless people from spending all their money, they will only be able to spend the interest.
+d) If all tribal members are given a quantity of hardcoded unspendable coins that only generate 'proof of stake' interest, it will prevent reckless people from spending all their money, they will only be able to spend the interest.

 Once there are several secure, cohesive networks based on language or tribe, it will be possible to use a new algorithm that will strengthen those coins and create 'work' that will generate significant income for individuals and do some other important things.